francoisrice/Simplescape/README.md

 # Simplescape

-A top-down, RPG game built as a continuation of development from Fantasy Fighter
+A top-down, turn-based RPG game built as a continuation of development from Fantasy Fighter.
+THe fighter elements have been remove for the time being in favor of traditional randomized RPG combat.

 The game is still in an unplayable state, but can be demoed by building from source.